top of page

 If you have any ideas or suggestions, or just general feedback about the club then please let me or one of the committee know.

-The primary role of the club secretary is to provide administrative support to the role of chairperson and the rest of the committee.
+I provide administrative support to the chairperson and the rest of the committee.

 For the day job I am a Chartered Financial Planner for RBC Brewin Dolphin.
 My wife Susan is also part of the club.
 We have lived in Morley since 1998 with our children Callan & Mia and our 2 dogs Rio & Orla.